 Isabel showed two oil paintings at the Walker Art Gallery in Liverpool: The Enchantress; and The Lorelei Maiden.

 13th Liverpool Autumn Exhibition of Modern Pictures 1883.
 List of exhibitors p135.
 And in the list of paintings: p16 catalogue number 149 - The Enchantress, price £100; and p80 catalogue number 1416 - The Lorelei Maiden “Sitting on a Rock over the Whirlpool, singing to the Fishermen Below” (Isabel’s quote marks), for sale at £35.

 Comment by Sally Davis: both paintings were exhibited once more.
 Isabel showed The Enchantress in 1885 at the Royal Hibernian Academy.
 It was a painting that GD member Frederick Leigh Gardner admired (see the entries for November 1897).
 The Lorelei Maiden was shown again in 1895 at the Royal Scottish Academy, as the property of Isabel’s friends William and Fanny Crosfield who had probably bought it in 1883.

-Isabel’s niece Evelyn Margaret Burton (Rosamond’s eldest daughter) married Thomas William Thornton of Kingsthorpe Hall Northamptonshire.
+Isabel’s niece Evelyn Margaret Burton – her sister Rosamond’s eldest daughter - married Thomas William Thornton of Kingsthorpe Hall Northamptonshire.